Vision-LLMs Can Fool Themselves with Self-Generated Typographic Attacks: Experiments

 Table \ref{tb:table_1_main_results} reports the effect of different Typographic Attacks averaged over all datasets.
-We find Descriptive Attacks using the LVLM GPT-4V outperforms Random Class attacks \cite{azuma2023defense} by $15\%$ as well as the best method under Class Based Attacks (VE) by $5\%$.
-This is likely because, unlike Random and Class Based Attacks where the attack consists of a class only, Descriptive Attacks also paste a motivating description.
+We find Reasoned Attacks using the LVLM GPT-4V outperform Random Class attacks \cite{azuma2023defense} with respect to Avg \% Accuracy Drop by $30\%$ as well as the best method under Class Based Attacks (VE) by $7\%$.
+This is likely because, unlike Random Class and Class Based Attacks where the attack consists of a class only, Reasoned Attacks also paste a motivating reasoning.
+Nevertheless, note how Reasoned attacks are less effective on CLIP; the class based attack using CLIP itself (VE) is the most effective.
+This is likely because CLIP doesn't possess the advanced language understanding skills like LVLM(s) that could incorporate the reasoning.
 Moreover, note how for LLaVA and InstructBLIP, Random Class is a fairly effective attack; the models lose almost half of their base performance.
-However, GPT4-V only loses about $6\%$ of its performance with Random Class but loses 7x times that with our Descriptive attack.
+However, GPT4-V only loses about $9\%$ of its performance with Random Class but loses 6x times that with our Reasoned attack.
 This is likely because GPT4-V has better reasoning capabilities \cite{fu2023mme} and, thus, is less likely to be deceived by a random class.

-Despite having the lowest classification performance with no attack compared, MiniGPT-4 is most robust against Typographic Attacks; it only loses about $16\%$ of its performance with the most effective attack.
-This is likely because MiniGPT4 shows poorer performance in optical character recognition (OCR) \cite{liu2023hidden} which makes it less likely to incorporate the attack into its prediction.
-GPT-4V comes second which loses $41\%$ of its performance with the most effective attack which is significantly lower (and hence more robust) than either LLaVA or InstructBLIP which lose $80\%$ of their performance with the most effective attack.
+Despite having the lowest classification performance with no typographic attack, MiniGPT-4 is most robust against Typographic Attacks; it only loses about $20\%$ of its performance with the most effective attack.
+This is likely because MiniGPT4 shows poorer performance in optical character recognition (OCR) \cite{liu2023hidden}, which makes it less likely to incorporate the attack into its prediction.
+GPT-4V comes second, which loses $56\%$ of its performance with the most effective attack, which is significantly lower (and hence more robust) than either LLaVA or InstructBLIP, which lose $75-80\%$ of their performance with the most effective attack.